tkchiang/bmc-h_polymorphism/README.md

 The repository is organized into the following analyses:

 - TEM image analysis of nanotubes
-- MCMC fitting of SAXS data
+- MCMC analysis of SAXS data
-- Coarse-grained MD trajectory analysis of hexamer sheets
+- Analysis of coarse-grained hexamer sheet MD trajectories

 ---